easoncxz/blog/_posts/2015-02-15-why-you-should-blog-starting-right-now.markdown

 Don't get caught in such a vicious circle.
 Don't decide to permanently stop blogging.
-Even if you don't publish any posts for two or three months, as long as every post in your blog is the outcome of meaningful thinking you've done, your blog will be found valueable by others on the internet -- because lots of information aggregation platforms are begging to find valueable content like yours.
+Even if you don't publish any posts for two or three months, as long as every post in your blog is the outcome of meaningful thinking you've done, your blog will be found valuable by others on the internet -- because lots of information aggregation platforms are begging to find valuable content like yours.
 There are search engines there to provide a vast potential audience to your content; there are also humans who are looking for, and forwarding meaningful content like yours. **The worst decision you can make is to stop doing something that doesn't cause any harm, but does various goods.**

-In order to make your blog valueable, you must continuously summarise what you've learnt; you must think continuously, reveal deeper truths, and pose independent opinions.
+In order to make your blog valuable, you must continuously summarise what you've learnt; you must think continuously, reveal deeper truths, and pose independent opinions.
 This might seem like some upside-down logic -- weren't we blogging to help ourselves think in the first place?
 Don't worry, it will all